 For the Tuile Bowls and Coconut Tuiles

 1. Using the recipe for sweet tuile batter above, spread six 5 to 6-inch circles on a parchment or silpat lined baking sheet.
-Also spread 4 or more off kilter triangles (you can use a premade or homemade template for both).
+Also spread 4 or more off kilter triangles (you can use a pre-made or homemade stencil for both).
 Sprinkle the triangles with untoasted coconut flakes.
 Bake as directed above.

 2. Immediately mold the circles around upside down 5-inch bowls.
-Dip the tops of the bowls in melted chocolate if desired.
+Dip the tops of the tuile bowls in melted chocolate, like I did, if desired.

-1. Fill each tuile bowl with some of the coconut cream.
-Place 4 bruleed bananas around each bowl, resting each from the center to the edge (you might want to place each tuile bowl in a regular bowl that fits, since the bananas can weigh down the tuile and crack it).
+1. Fill each tuile bowl with some of the coconut pudding.
+Place 4 chocolate drizzled, bruleed bananas around each bowl, resting each from the center to the edge (you might want to place each tuile bowl in a regular bowl that fits since the bananas can weigh down the tuile and crack it).
 Drizzle with some melted chocolate and top with toasted coconut.
-Place a coconut tuile triangle or two into the coconut cream, in the center of each bowl.
+Place a coconut tuile triangle or two into the coconut pudding, in the center of each bowl.
 Makes six individual servings.

 *Coconut oil is available in Asian or specialty markets

 1. Add two teaspoons of cinnamon to the above sweet tuile batter recipe.
-Spread about 20 2 by 5-inch rectangles on a parchment or silpat lined baking sheet.
-Sprinkle the tops with a little extra cinnamon or cinnamon sugar.
-Bake as directed, then while still warm, roll tightly around the handle of a wooden spoon or a pencil.
+Spread about five 2-inch by 5-inch rectangles on a parchment or silpat lined baking sheet, using a 5-inch by 2-inch rectangle stencil that you can make yourself with a plastic margarine tub top or manila folder.
+If you spread it freehand, you won’t get as tight or even a roll, but that’s okay, it’ll just be rustic.
+Sprinkle the tops of the rectangles with a little extra cinnamon or cinnamon sugar.
+Bake for 8 to 10 minutes, until the edges are light golden brown.
+While still warm, roll tightly around the handle of a thin-handled wooden spoon or thick pencil.
+Repeat with the rest of your tuile batter, only 5 at a time so you can roll each cookie before it hardens.